General Jacques Christophe Coquille Dugommier

 Pronunciation:

-In 1789, as the Revolution was getting underway in France, back in Guadeloupe Dugommier was selected as a member of the National Assembly convening locally.
-In 1790 he traveled to Martinique to help the inhabitants of Saint Pierre who were revolting against the local garrison.
-After reestablishing the peace, he set out to return to Guadeloupe with the governor and 300 volunteers, but they were defeated and pushed back.
+In 1789, as the French Revolution was getting underway in France, back in Guadeloupe Dugommier was selected as a member of the National Assembly convening locally.
+In March of 1790 he traveled to Martinique to help the inhabitants of Saint-Pierre who were revolting against the local garrison.
+Dugommier reestablished the peace and then embarked for Guadeloupe.
+However, later that year he went with the governor of Guadeloupe to support the patriots in Martinique against the aristocratic planters supported by the Martinique authorities.
+He led 300 men on this expedition but they were defeated in combat and returned to Guadeloupe.

 In 1791 Dugommier was sent to Paris as the representative of the Windward Isles to meet with the Legislative Assembly.
-The next year he asked to return to military service, and this request was granted.
-Initially he joined the Army of Italy in 1793 and defeated the Austrian and Sardinian forces at Gilette and Utelle that October.
-The next month he was named général de division and placed in charge of the army to retake Toulon.
+The next year he asked to return to military service and this request was granted with Dugommier being given the rank of maréchal de camp.
+Initially Dugommier joined the Army of Italy in 1793 and he defeated the Austrian and Sardinian forces at Gilette and Utelle that October.
+The next month he was promoted to général de division and placed in charge of the army to retake Toulon.
 Leading from the front, Dugommier was wounded by two blows to the right arm and shoulder while repulsing a sortie.
-Following the intelligent advice of his artillery commander Captain Bonaparte, his forces took the city before long.
+Following the intelligent advice and plan of his artillery commander Captain Napoleon Bonaparte, his forces took the city before long.

 In the meantime Dugommier was made the first of four representatives of Martinique in the National Convention.
-His next assignment was as commander-in-chief of the Army of the Eastern Pyrenees which he assumed command of in January of 1794.
-Much more capable than his predecessors, in April Dugommier defeated the Spanish general La Union at Monts Albères and a few days later his men took the camp at Boulou.
-In late May he was wounded in the night attack on the Fort Saint-Elme but his forces successfully took Collioure.
+His next assignment was as commander-in-chief of the Army of the Eastern Pyrenees, which he assumed command of in January of 1794.
+More capable than his predecessors, in late April Dugommier defeated the Spanish general La Union at Monts Albères and a few days later his men took the camp at Boulou.
+Later in May he was wounded in the night attack on Fort Saint-Elme but his forces successfully took Collioure.
 That August Dugommier was again victorious, this time at Saint-Laurent de la Mouga, and then in September his men took Fort Bellegarde.
-In November, as the Battle of Montage Noire was just about to get underway, an artillery shell landed next to him as he ate breakfast, killing him.1
+In November, as the Battle of Montagne Noire was just about to get underway, an artillery shell landed next to him as he ate breakfast, killing him.1

 Notes